Digital transformation for a legacy legal directory

 Problem

-Chambers had rapidly grown their product line and applications whilst undergoing several branding refreshes.
-As the rapid growth began to slow it was clear that the entry point to these products needed to have the same treatment.
+Chambers experienced rapid growth in its product line and applications, accompanied by several branding refreshes.
+As this growth began to stabilize, it became evident that the entry points to these products, particularly the MyAccount homepage, needed to undergo the same level of attention and modernization.

 Workshops and User testing